Adults

 Coordinated by Sevikas Malini Dhandapani and Sreelatha Varapravan.

-Every third Friday from 7:30pm -8:30 pm at Chinmaya Hanuman Ashram (2156, Highbury Avenue)
+Every second Friday from 6:30pm -7:30 pm at Chinmaya Hanuman Ashram (2156, Highbury Avenue)

 Guided by Shri Vijay Gupta